jkrshw/jessek-blog/content/Posts/simple-victories.md

 </a>
 </blockquote>

-The idea being, it's easy to remember the failures throughout the year and let the good things slip by.
-For me it was about self confidence and an increased willingness to praise myself for small achievements.
+The idea being, it's easy to remember the failures throughout the year and let the good things slip by. <!-- PELICAN_END_SUMMARY --> For me it was about self confidence and an increased willingness to praise myself for small achievements.

 Here are my 2015 achievements with a bit of added commentary: